On the circumcenters of triangular orbits in elliptic billards: Complex triangular obits on an ellipse

 Considering an affine chart whose coordinates will be denoted by $(x,y)$, we have the inclusion $\real^2 \subset \cmplx^2 \subset \cp^2$, and $\cp^2 = \cmplx^2 \sqcup \inftyline$, where $\inftyline$ is the infinity line.
 As introduced and explained in \cite{glut1}, and studied in \cite{romaskevich2014}, the reflection law in $\real^2$ can be extended to $\cp^2$ by considering the complexified version of the canonical euclidean quadratic form

 which is a non degenerate quadratic form on $\cmplx^2$.
 In a similar way to the euclidean case, it leads to construct a notion of symmetry in $\cmplx^2$.
 But because it has two isotropic subspaces of dimension $1$ (namely $\cmplx (1,i)$ and $\cmplx (1,-i)$), the notion of orthogonal space, and hence of symmetrical line, is not always defined.
 This is the reason why one needs to adapt the notion of symmetry.
-A similar notion of symmetry with isotropic spaces is studied in \cite{khesin} and \cite{dragovic} in the case of pseudo-Euclidean and pseudo-Riemannian ones.
+A similar notion of symmetry with isotropic spaces is studied in \cite{khesin} and \cite{dragovic} in pseudo-Euclidean and pseudo-Riemannian cases.

 \begin{definition}[\cite{glut1}, definition 1.2] A line in $\cp^2$ is said to be \textit{isotropic} if it contains either $I = [1:i:0]$ or $J = [1:-i:0]$, the isotropic points at infinity (or cyclic points), and \textit{non-isotropic} if not.
 (Thus, the infinity line is automatically isotropic.) \end{definition}